HELLISH666-warframe/Bamber-and-Davey-unofficial-hot-fix-legacy-dlc/README.md

 (While keeping our workflow nice and healthy of course!)

 Thank you, and have a great rest of your day! - Cassandra, on behalf of Team Reimagination

+# DOWNLOAD [THIS](https://drive.google.com/drive/folders/1V6WMZrjS50AcWUKXAF8o-DrnEvjCd7c4?usp=sharing) VERSON OF CODENAME FOR EVERYTHING TO WORK CORRECTLY.

+# Uhh Earframe here!

+This fork of Bamber And Davey aims to "finish" everything I can.